Benjamin Walker (Continental Army officer): Family

 Walker married a Quaker woman named Mary Robinson on August 30, 1784.
 Together they raised Walker's natural daughter, Eliza, and Mary, his wife's niece.

 Eliza was described as "quite a Frenchwoman in her manners and language" by her close friend, Alexander Bryan Johnson.
 She was enmeshed in French society, and when in New York would entertain French visitors such as General Moreau.
 Her first marriage was to the Marquis de Villehaut, but they divorced by 1812.
 Her second marriage was in 1823 to a French officer and Bonapartist, Col. Michel Combe (sometimes written as "Combes").
 In 1815 Combe fled to America after a warrant was put out for his arrest based on suspicions he had been spreading Napoleonic propaganda and held "boundless fanaticism for the usurper."
 The couple settled in Utica on what was now her land after the death of her father, who had bequeathed a "considerable" portion of his property to her.
 When Louis Philippe I ascended the throne, they returned to France.
 Combe died at the Siege of Constantine.
 A statue was erected in his honor in his hometown of Feurs in 1839.

 Though Eliza was the only natural born child recognized as Walker's, there may have been other unacknowledged children.
 While handling Eliza's property in New York, Alexander Bryan Johnson was informed by an unnamed gentleman that the elderly woman Eliza had instructed Johnson to give a routine sum of five dollars was not a former servant, as Eliza claimed, but her sister.
 The gentleman also claimed to be married to another sister, both women being Benjamin Walker's progeny.
 The proof he provided was a letter Eliza wrote to the gentleman's wife, which Johnson recognized as her handwriting.
 According to Johnson, the gentleman took the case to court and was able to win claim to her property.

 Benjamin Walker built a mansion for his family on Broad Street which was torn down in 1932.
 It was built upon 15 acres of land with a large farm attached.

 Walker owned two slaves in 1800, and none in 1790, according to the US Census.

 Walker died in Utica, New York, on January 13, 1818.
 He was first interred in the Old Village Burying Ground on Water Street but was exhumed and reinterred in Forest Hill Cemetery, Utica on June 17, 1875.

 Legacy

 Walker Street in Manhattan is named in his honor.
+Walker appears in John Trumbull's 1824 painting General George Washington Resigning His Commission, which was featured on the reverse of the United States five-thousand-dollar bill.